Multimodal-Wireless: A Large-Scale Dataset for Sensing and Communication: Example Research Applications

 where $\mathbf{H}_n$ is the channel matrix averaged over subcarriers.
 The optimal precoder and combiner indices, $q_n^*$ and $p_n^*$, are selected by an exhaustive search to maximize the beamforming gain as

-As shown in Fig.~\ref{fig:main}, by incorporating LiDAR and camera data, our multimodal LLM-based method consistently achieves higher normalized gain than the method in \cite{bpllm} across all prediction time steps, addressing the absence of perfect AOD on the BS side in practice.
-The signal power after beamforming increases by an average of 0.15 dB for the final five time steps.
-This improvement arises because historical LiDAR and camera data provide valuable environmental context, allowing the model to better capture scene dynamics such as incoming traffic jams.
+As shown in Fig.~\ref{fig:main}, by incorporating LiDAR and camera data, our multimodal LLM-based method achieves higher normalized gain than the method in \cite{bpllm} across all prediction time steps, addressing the absence of AOD on the BS side in practice.
+This improvement arises because historical multimodal data provide valuable environmental context, allowing the model to better capture scene dynamics such as incoming traffic jams.
 Fig.~\ref{fig:ablation} reveals that combining LiDAR with beam index data achieves performance close to the full-modality model.
 In contrast, retaining only the camera input leads to a degradation, which is owing to the limited FOV of the RGB camera that compromises the quality of the camera modality data.
 However, compared with the index-only baseline, the addition of the camera modality still improves performance.